GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 * std::map is a red-black tree
 * std::map: search, insert, delete all O(log n) (performance depends on the number of elements)
-* std::unoredered_map: search, insert, delete all O(1) (constant time: does not depend on the number of elements)
+* std::unordered_map: search, insert, delete all O(1) (constant time: does not depend on the number of elements)

 ---